-$\it Note$ : Online procedures account for 0.5 days in the total time calculation.
+\ Takes place simultaneously with another procedure.
+Note: Online procedures account for 0.5 days in the total time calculation.
+Source: Doing Business database.

 Access to reliable and affordable electricity is vital for businesses.
 To counter weak electricity supply, many firms in developing economies have to rely on self-supply, often at a prohibitively high cost.
 Whether electricity is reliably available or not, the first step for a customer is always to gain access by obtaining a connection.